 - The other end of the cable must be USB-C to connect to the headset's charging port.
 We recommend one that sits at a 90-degree angle, which should make it less likely that head motions will put physical pressure on the cord and damage your headset port.

 - You want a cable that is at least 10 feet long.
 Even if you only plan to play PC VR games seated, anything shorter than that could cause you to yank something and damage your PC port — or hurt your neck.

-- If you have a 3- or 6-foot USB 3.0 to USB-C cable you like, you could use it along with an extension cable, which would solve the problem.
-Extension cables can cause a slight slowdown in the transfer, but if it's rated high enough there shouldn't be an issue.
+- If you have a three or six-foot USB 3.0 to USB-C cable you like, you could use it along with an extension cable, which would solve the problem.
+Extension cables can cause a slight slowdown in the transfer, but there shouldn't be an issue if it's rated high enough.

-We hope that our Oculus Link cable alternatives will live up to your needs, but be sure to test the cable as soon as it arrives, so you can return it if the cable (or your PC graphics card) turn out not to live up to the task.
-Here's what you need to do to use Oculus Link on the Oculus Quest 2.
+We hope that our Oculus Link Cable alternatives can meet your needs, but be sure to test the cable as soon as it arrives so you can return it if the cable (or your PC graphics card) doesn't meet the necessary standards.
+Here's how to use Oculus Link on the Oculus Quest 2: